mrousavy/react-native-mmkv/README.md

 const userObject = JSON.parse(jsonUser)
 ```

+## Migrate from AsyncStorage

+See [#52](https://github.com/mrousavy/react-native-mmkv/issues/52) for instructions on how to safely migrate your existing AsyncStorage database to MMKV.

 ## Limitations

 As the library uses JSI for synchronous native methods access, remote debugging (e.g. with Chrome) is no longer possible.
 Instead, you should use [Flipper](https://fbflipper.com).